elvinlucero/evopop/README.md

-Simple Genetic Algorithm
+Evopop
 ------------------------

-This is a simple example of a genetic algorithm that finds the maximum of a function defined in population.rb. genetic_algorithm
+This is a library for implementing simple genetic algorithms to evolve over a fitness function.